gordonrix/maple/README.md

     conda activate maple

 The various tools that maple uses that are not simple python scripts must now be installed.
-This is accomplished easily through snakemake, using the `install.smk` snakemake module, derived from a similar setup in [Nanopype](https://nanopype.readthedocs.io/en/latest/).
+This is done via snakemake, using the `install.smk` snakemake module.
-Running the following command, with the `--prefix` flag modified to point to the location of the environment we created in the previous step, will carry out all the steps to provide the environment with program binaries needed for execution of the pipeline:
+Running the following command, with the `--directory` flag modified to point to same location used for the `--prefix` flag in the previous step will finish the installation process by carry out all the steps to providing the environment with program binaries needed for execution of the pipeline:

     snakemake --snakefile rules/install.smk --directory ~/miniconda3/envs/maple -j 4 all